-The College Advantage Program at St. John's provides qualifying high school juniors and seniors with the opportunity to enroll concurrently in high school and credit bearing St. John's courses at a cost of \$325 per semester, a deep discount from regular undergraduate tuition rates.
-College Advantage students who enroll at St. John's University the semester after high school graduation receive a \$2,000 Tuition Grant per year for up to four years of continuous, full-time undergraduate study at St. John's University.
-Courses Offered:

-- 0136G College English (ENG 1000c and ENG 2210c) - 0629G College Marketing (MKT 1001) - 0249G College Economics (ECO 1001) - 0606G College Accounting (ACC 1007) - 0537G College French V Student Cost: \$325 per semester / \$650 full year.
+The College Advantage Program at St. John's provides qualifying high school juniors and seniors with the opportunity to enroll concurrently in high school and credit bearing St. John's courses at a cost of \$325 per semester (2020-2021 fee, subject to change), a deep discount from regular undergraduate tuition rates.
+College Advantage students who enroll at St. John's University the semester after high school graduation receive a \$2,000 Tuition Grant per year for up to four years of continuous, full-time undergraduate study at St. John's.
+Courses Offered: 0136 English CAP (ENG 1000c and ENG 2210c) Student Cost: \$325 per semester / \$650 full year.
+This fee is subject to change each year.
 There are no provisions for students who need Financial Need.
 Additional information about the College Advantage Program can be found on the St. John's University website.
 SUNY Farmingdale State College: University in the High School Program

-The University in the High School program enables qualified high school juniors and seniors to earn college credit.
+The University in the High School program enables qualified high school juniors and seniors to earn college credit for approved courses offered in their own school.
 Students who register with Farmingdale State College and successfully complete the course will be eligible to earn undergraduate college credits.
 Credits will be recorded on an official Farmingdale transcript and can either be used to pursue a degree at Farmingdale or a transcript can be sent to any other college the student wishes to attend.
-Courses Offered:

-- 0224G College Government and Mock Trial - 0625G College Sports Management (SMT 110) - 0615G College Virtual Enterprise (BUS 111 & BUS 141) Student Cost: \$150 per 3-credit course / \$300 per 6-credit course.
+Courses Offered: 0248 Criminal Justice - SUNY 0249 Economics - SUNY 0606 Accounting - SUNY 0619 Sports Management - SUNY 0615 Virtual Enterprise - SUNY Student Cost: \$150 per 3-credit course / \$300 per 6-credit course.
+This fee is subject to change each year.
 If you are a student enrolled in the free or reduced lunch program, you are eligible for reduced tuition at the rate of 50% per course (\$75 per course).
+This fee is subject to change each year.
 For additional information on the University in the High School Program, please visit the Farmingdale State College website.
-SUNY Stony Brook: Accelerated College Education (ACE) Program
+Suffolk County Community College: Beacon Program